Find out what distinguishes the bellicon from other rebounders, and determine if these top-of-the-line units are worth the extra money.

 As a result, you’ll end up with a model that is most appropriate for your body type, fitness goals, and bounce style.
 The fact that your unit will be custom-fit for you means your overall jump experience will be more satisfying.

 If the bellicon price scares you, keep in mind, the company offers a payment plan for those who wish to pay in installments.
+Alternatively, you may purchase bellicon trampoline with Black Friday deals.

 The company offers three main frame-size options.
 The larger the frame size, the larger the mat.
 Jump surfaces are as follows: